-During the old days in Phuket Town, the newly rich and the workers loved a good good party and the Chinese were infamous for their gambling.
-Soi Rommanee was a street full of brothels and opium dens.
+During the old days in Phuket Town, the newly rich and the workers loved a good party, and the Chinese were infamous for their gambling.
+Soi Romanee was a street full of brothels and opium dens.

 I have stayed at the Memory at On On twice.
-First built in 1927 this is a hotel that after its renovation reveals a beautiful heritage but for a long, the hotel was famous for being a cheap and shabby backpacker place.
-It was chosen for this purpose for the movie The Beach with Leonardo Di Caprio in the year 2000.
+First built in 1927, this is a hotel that, after its renovation, reveals a beautiful heritage, but for a long, the hotel was famous for being a cheap and shabby backpacker place.
+It was chosen for this purpose for the movie The Beach with Leonardo Di Caprio in 2000.

-I have had a good experience from On On but also at the Sino Inn.
-Both gives that vintage and retro touch to the stay.
+I have had a good experience from On On and at the Sino Inn.
+Both give that vintage and retro touch to the stay.

-Phuket Town is worth visiting for eating great Chinese, and Thai-Chinese food, enjoy the genuine and authentic lifestyle of Phuket.
-There are nice cafes, and of course plenty of photo opportunities.
+Phuket Town is worth visiting for eating great Chinese and Thai-Chinese food enjoying the genuine and authentic lifestyle of Phuket.
+There are nice cafes and of course plenty of photo opportunities.
 The old town comes to life, beautifully illuminated in the evening.
-For good restaurants also don’t miss out on the places outside of the old town.
+Good restaurants also don’t miss out on the places outside of the ancient city.
 As usual, the trick is to see where the locals themselves go.
-The eateries are plentiful in Phuket Town and many are not mentioned in guidebooks.
+The eateries are plentiful in Phuket Town, and many are not mentioned in guidebooks.
 Just follow the crowd.

-Below are a few fantastic insider tips on where to eat in Phuket Town.
-All collected and presented by my good friend Christian Larsson who is a long time resident on the island.
+Below are some fantastic insider tips on where to eat in Phuket Town.
+All were collected and presented by my good friend Christian Larsson who is a long time resident on the island.

 In addition, this place offers freshly cooked vegetables.
-Ingredients picked out in their fresh and raw state before they go in the wok.
+Ingredients are picked out in their fresh and raw state before going in the wok.

-In the South people often eat this kind of food for breakfast.
+In the South, people often eat this kind of food for breakfast.
 Something that is not common in the rest of the country.
-This points to the very interesting mixed Malay, Chinese, Thai and even Indian culinary heritage of Southern Thailand.
-Wash down food in the typically way with iced Kopi (coffee) or various herbal ice drinks.
+This points to the exciting mixed Malay, Chinese, Thai and even Indian culinary heritage of Southern Thailand.
+Wash down food with Kopi (coffee) or numerous herbal ice drinks.